Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 U bolts are the only thing holding your entire caravan onto the road.
 They bind your axle to your springs and then your chassis.

-How important is a u-bolt check?
+How important is a U-bolt check?

 I installed new U-bolts in Brisbane and headed down to the Hawkesbury River for Christmas with the boat in tow (top image)

-It was a lovely, uneventful trip but now it’s time to check a few things.
+It was a lovely, uneventful trip, but now it’s time to check a few things.

 U bolts are a major factor in correcting caravan wheel alignment.